datawire/bakerstreet/docs/README.md

 Example Tags
 ============

-You can have put python files in source/examples which can be referenced as examples from within the documentation/tutorials.
+You can put python files in source/examples which can be referenced as examples from within the documentation/tutorials.

 To make a named tag within an example python file, use a line of the